-- accelerate the Group's digitalisation and processes automations journey by review and upgrade of IT systems, evaluation and procurement of new software and digital applications, applications and hardware to ensure alignment with the business environment and requirements and promote effective system integrations across our operations; - appropriate documentation of business policies and procedures to ensure process consistency and best practices; - proper vendor vetting procedures to ensure the stable and sustainable supply of services and goods; and - outsource certain operational functions where appropriate to third party providers, allowing our own resources to be more effectively deployed.
+- accelerate the Group's digitalisation and processes automations journey by review and upgrade of IT systems. evaluation and procurement of new software and digital applications, applications and hardware to ensure alignment with the business environment and requirements and promote effective system integrations across our operations; - new digital resources enabled integrated data to enhance transparency and accuracy, resulting in faster and reliable data access to drive better business decisions and ultimately business value; - appropriate documentation of business policies and procedures to ensure process consistency and best practices; - proper vendor vetting procedures to ensure the stable and sustainable supply of services and goods; and - outsource certain operational functions where appropriate to third party providers, allowing our own resources to be more effectively deployed.